Relocation Guide · Last updated 1 June 2026

 Who provides electricity in Gibraltar?

-The Gibraltar Electricity Authority (GEA) is the sole electricity provider.
-There is no choice of supplier.
-Register at their offices on John Mackintosh Square with your ID and proof of address.
-The connection deposit is typically £50 to £100.
+The Gibraltar Electricity Authority (GEA) is the sole electricity provider in Gibraltar.
+There is no alternative supplier.
+Register at their offices at John Mackintosh Square, bringing valid photo ID and proof of your Gibraltar address.
+Connection typically takes a few working days.

 Does Gibraltar have mains gas?

-No. Gibraltar has no mains gas network.
-Cooking in properties with gas appliances uses bottled LPG cylinders, available from hardware shops and petrol stations.
-Most modern apartments in Gibraltar are fully electric and do not use gas at all.
+Gibraltar has no mains gas network.
+Properties with gas appliances use bottled LPG cylinders, available from hardware shops and petrol stations across the territory.
+Most modern Gibraltar apartments are fully electric, so many residents never need LPG cylinders at all.

 Is tap water safe to drink in Gibraltar?

 Yes.
-Tap water in Gibraltar is safe to drink and meets European water quality standards.
-Gibraltar's supply comes from seawater desalination and water imported from Spain.
+Tap water is safe to drink throughout Gibraltar.
+The territory's water supply comes from seawater desalination and supplementary water imports managed by Gibraltar Waterworks (AquaGib).

 Ethan Roworth